-- C1 development) and Section C1.5 Specific policy for building and site elements. - reto sting devi Annendimenti An Where the building is not intrusive, additions are to be consistent with the character of C2 the existing building and the massing of existing development within the streetscape.
+- C1 Refer to relevant objectives and controls in Section 1.2.3 Character elements, Section C1.4 General controls for all development, Section 1.1.13 Infill development (new development) and Section C1.5 Specific policy for building and site elements. - C2 Where the building is not intrusive, additions are to be consistent with the character of the existing building and the massing of existing development within the streetscape.